-Multiple builders can be layered over top of each other for more complex effects or for fast crossfades/bumps.
-Up to four builders can be used simultaneously depending on the personality selected on the fixture.
+Whether basic or advanced, multiple builders can be layered over top of each other for more complex effects or for fast crossfades/bumps.
+Up to four builders of either type can be used simultaneously depending on the personality selected on the fixture.